benleibowitz/mcp-config-sync/README.md

 ./mcp_config_sync.py
 ```

-Sync from an existing application config:
+Sync from an existing application config, using that as the source of truth:
 ```bash
 ./mcp_config_sync.py --source Claude
 ./mcp_config_sync.py --source VSCode